 During the July meeting, Chairman Jerome Powell hinted at the possibility of an upcoming rate cut by the Federal Open Market Committee (FOMC).
 Powell did not provide specific guidance but mentioned that the committee is getting closer to implementing a rate cut, contingent on favorable inflation data.
-According to economists at Goldman Sachs, Powell’s remarks indicate a low bar for a rate cut in September.
+According to economists at Goldman Sachs, Powell’s remarks indicate a low bar for a potential rate cut in September.
 The Fed Chair characterized recent labor market changes, such as the increase in the unemployment rate, as a return to normalcy rather than a significant weakening.

 Powell emphasized that the FOMC is closely monitoring economic data and is prepared to take action if necessary.
 He highlighted the relevance of labor market indicators in shaping the Fed’s future decisions.
 The Fed Chair pointed out that while inflation is slightly above the target, the risks of inflationary pressures have decreased, while downside risks to the labor market are emerging.
 Powell referenced the Sahm rule, which historically indicates an economic downturn when the three-month moving average unemployment rate rises by 0.5 percentage points, as a statistical regularity rather than an economic rule.